adhikari-arpan/BECE_Notes/README.md

 ## 🚀 Usage

-Feel free to browse through the relevant semester and subject folders to find the study materials you need.
+The easiest way to use these notes is the website: **[notes.arpanadhikari7.com.np](https://notes.arpanadhikari7.com.np/)**.
+You can also browse the semester and subject folders here on GitHub.
 Each subject folder contains comprehensive notes, question papers, lab materials, and other helpful resources.

+## 👥 Contribution

+Contributions are welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to add notes.
+The repository is large, so you don't need to clone it — you can upload files straight from GitHub.
+Any merged contribution shows up among the GitHub contributors; contributors with **10 or more relevant study note files** are also listed on the website.

 ## ℹ️ About